Ryder Windham: Star Wars

-Recent Years
+Recent years

-Since 2004, Windham has been working at Rhode Island School of Design Continuing Education as an instructor and a certificate advisor for comic and sequential art classes.
-Currently, he lives in Providence, Rhode Island with his wife and two daughters.
+Since 2004, Windham has served as an instructor and certificate advisor for comic and sequential art classes at the Rhode Island School of Design Continuing Education.
+He resides in Providence, Rhode Island, with his family.
 Ryder Windham also works closely with the publisher becker&mayer! and Lucasfilm's publishing licensees, including Dark Horse Comics, Del Rey, DK Publishing, Grosset & Dunlap, HarperCollins, Random House, and Scholastic Inc. His work with the latter of these has included production of the Bionicle reboot novels and graphic novels.

 Publications

+Windham's bibliography includes a diverse range of Star Wars literature, from the Star Wars: The Clone Wars: Secret Missions series to junior novelizations of the original trilogy and the Indiana Jones films.
+His work in comics has contributed significantly to the Star Wars expanded universe, offering fans deeper insights into the saga's characters and stories.